 Applicants are considered irrespective of race, color, religion, gender, age, disability, national origin, and any other protected class.

 Upon request further information is available for review in the Student Handbook.
 For complete information regarding the program or for any questions, please email Donald Chun, Admissions Director, or Jacquelyn Cvikota, Assistant Admissions Director, or call the Admissions Department at (847) 316-6393.
+You can also attend an information session at Oakton Community College.
+See the details below:

 Minimum Entrance Standards